 On June 19, 2018, the Company entered into a Credit Agreement (the "Credit Agreement") with Wells Fargo Bank, National Association, as administrative agent, and the other lenders party thereto.
-The Credit Agreement provides for a \$1 billion revolving credit facility that matures in June 2023.
+The Credit Agreement provided for a \$1 billion revolving credit facility that matures in June 2023.
 The borrowings under the Credit Agreement were used to repay in full all outstanding indebtedness under the previous credit agreement.
-Revolving loans under the credit facility bear interest, at the Company's option, at LIBOR (subject to a floor rate of zero) or an alternative base rate (which is the greater of Wells Fargo's Prime Rate, the Federal Funds Rate plus 50 basis points, or LIBOR plus 1%) plus, in each case, a margin dependent on the leverage ratio.
+On May 25, 2021, the Company entered into the first amendment to the Credit Agreement to permit the issuance of the Convertible Senior Notes described below.
+On December 14, 2021, the Company entered into the second amendment to increase its borrowing limit from \$1 billion to \$1.3 billion, extend the maturity of the Credit Agreement from June 2023 to December 2026, and modified the leverage calculation to differentiate between secured debt and total debt.
+Revolving loans under the credit facility bear interest, at the Company's option, at 1) LIBOR (subject to a floor rate of zero) or a benchmark replacement rate, or 2) an alternative base rate (which is the greater of Wells Fargo's Prime Rate, the Federal Funds Rate plus 50 basis points, or LIBOR plus 1%), plus, in each case, a margin dependent on the leverage ratio.

-The Company is required to make periodic interest payments on borrowed amounts and to pay an annual commitment fee of 15.0 to 35.0 basis points, depending on its leverage ratio.
-As of December 31, 2020, the Company had \$523.9 million drawn on and \$467.7 million of availability under the revolving credit facility.
+The Company is required to make periodic interest payments on borrowed amounts and to pay an annual commitment fee of 15.0 to 30.0 basis points, depending on its leverage ratio.
+As of December 31, 2021, the Company had \$282.9 million drawn on and \$1,009.4 million of availability under the revolving credit facility.
 The ability to use this availability is limited by the leverage ratio covenant described below.